 Will 2020 be a good time to buy a home in Atlanta?

 That’s the big question a lot of investors, home buyers, and real estate agents are asking.
 This is a difficult question to answer across the board, because every home-buying situation is different.
 There are a lot of personal and financial considerations that must be taken into account.

 But from a market standpoint, 2020 could be a great year to buy a home in Atlanta.
 Given the current supply and demand situation, additional home-price gains are likely for this real estate market.
 That would put new homeowners on a path to building equity.

 Home buyers who need to use a mortgage loan could also take advantage of historically low mortgage rates.
-At the start of 2019, the average rate for a 30-year fixed mortgage loan was 4.55% (down from a high of nearly 5% during November 2018).
+As of spring 2020, the average rate for a 30-year fixed mortgage loan had been hovering below 4% for quite some time.
 That’s based on the weekly industry survey conducted by Freddie Mac.

 For Atlanta-area home buyers, a sense of urgency might be warranted.
 It seems likely that home prices in Atlanta will continue to move north – at least in most parts of the area.
 Mortgage rates could inch upward as well.
 As a result, those buyers who stay “on the fence” for a while could encounter higher costs down the road.